gowthamsr37/gowthamsr.github.io/README.md

 # gowthamsr37.github.io
-This is my data science portfolio where I am showcasing my data science projects and blogs, you can find out the website here https://gowthamsr37.github.io/

-Below are some of the screenshots from the portfolio website.
+This is my data science portfolio where I am showcasing my data science projects and blogs Below are some of the screenshots from the portfolio website.

 ![image](https://user-images.githubusercontent.com/94861619/195985018-e62c43a1-9b63-4b0d-94fd-77d2856321b2.png)